Maria Versfelt

-Maria Johanna Elselina Versfelt (27 September 1776 – 19 May 1845), also known as Ida Saint-Elme, Elzelina van Aylde Jonghe, and by her pseudonym La Contemporaine, was a Dutch courtesan and author celebrated for her tumultuous life alongside French generals of Grande Armée.
-Her travels through Italy, Egypt and the Mediterranean are chronicled in her highly popular yet largely fictitious and unreliable memoirs.
+Maria Johanna Elselina Versfelt (27 September 1776 – 19 May 1845), also known as Ida Saint-Elme, Elzelina van Aylde Jonghe, and by her pseudonym La Contemporaine, was a Dutch courtesan and author celebrated for her tumultuous life alongside French generals of the Grande Armée.
+Her travels through Italy, Egypt, and the Mediterranean are chronicled in her highly popular yet largely fictitious and unreliable memoirs.
 Additionally, she is credited with "possibly the earliest satirical magazine produced by a woman."

 Life

-Versfelt was born in Lith to the portrayal in her fabricated memoirs, which erroneously claim an Tuscan origin.
+Versfelt was born in Lith to the portrayal in her fabricated memoirs, which erroneously claim a Tuscan origin.
 Her parents were Gerrit Versfelt (1735–1781), a vicar, and Alida de Jongh (1738–1828). and not Léopold-Ferdinand de Tolstoy and Van Aylde Jonghe, a corruption of her mother's name.
 After the death of her father, the family moved to Amsterdam and lived at Groenburgwal.
 In May 1792, at the age of 17, she married Jan Claasz Ringeling (1768–1801) the son of a helmsman from Buiksloot, with whom she resided at Nieuwendijk and not in Lille, that was Louise Fusil.
 They had two children; one of whom died in April 1796.
 In December 1795 they divorced on ground of adultery, as she became the mistress of French General Jean Victor Marie Moreau, with whom, she claims, she had an affair till 1799.
 He stopped seeing her when it became clear she was having an affair with Michel Ney as well.
 Although she claims to have married Alfred Saint Elme in Paris in 1802, no official record supports this claim.

 In her Picaresque novels she maintains that General Ney was the love of her life, but he married Aglaé Auguié and left hastily to become ambassador in the Helvetic Republic in 1802.
 She alleges to have accompanied him on his military campaigns across Europe.
 In the battle of Eylau she claims to have fought as a soldier and sustained injuries.
 Then she claims to have been a reader for Elisa Bonaparte.
 According to her memoirs she joined the French invasion of Russia in 1812 and witnessed the French occupation of Moscow" but gives superficial details.
-It questionable if she took part in the disastrous retreat of the French army from Russia in 1812 being accompanied Etienne-Maurice Gerard.
+It is questionable if she took part in the disastrous retreat of the French army from Russia in 1812 being accompanied Etienne-Maurice Gerard.